Friction is a good thing:

 This friction slows the car down.
 If oil gets on the discs, the brakes will not work so

 Friction inside a car engine and inside the wheel axles will slow a car down and wear

 out the metal.
 To prevent this we put oil or even grease in them.
 This makes their

 I hope that you will be able to remember most of the facts on this page, but you must

-memorise the definition of a balanced diet.
+memorise the definition of a friction.
 Write it on a small index card.
 Put the red

 words on one side of the card and the blue ones on the other.
 Add the card to your

 rubbing together.
 It is high if the surfaces are dry and rough and it is low if the